LYNCH·LLP

 • How many art units does this examiner cover?

-The public record spans 2 art units (2156 and 2169) within Technology Center 2100.
-The pooled allowance rate aggregates outcomes across these art units.
+The record spans 2 art units within Technology Center 2100, with data pooled across both.

 ◈ RESPONDING TO AN OFFICE ACTION